OmkarTupe7/myportfolio-template/GUIDE.md

 To change the value of the typed effect go to `/src/js/typed.js` and put your headlines in the string array.

-📌 If you want the typed effect never stop. add `loop:true` in the options
+📌 If you want the typed effect to keep looping, uncomment `loop:true` in the options

 ### Image